bitshares/dev.bitshares.works/docs/development/apps/node.rst

 Type of Nodes
 ==========================

-In the BitShares blockchain network, you might find the slightly different naming of**node**, such as a full node, witness node, or block producer.
+In the BitShares blockchain network, you might find the slightly different naming of **nodes**, such as a full node, witness node, or block producer.
 Basically, nodes are keeping all transactions (histories) that have occurred on the blockchain and maintaining the integrity of a blockchain.
 A **full node** has every single block that has ever been created on the blockchain.

 In BitShares blockchain network, a **witness node** is a full node, and each witness validates a transaction and broadcasts it.
 Witnesses nodes provide the complete history and preserve it as a failsafe.